bahrus/carbon-copy/README.md

 </header>
 ```

 then some preprocessing functions: cc_resolver, and zenmu (described below) will be performed on the import before creating the reusable HTMLTemplates.
 They will be passed the referenced document as well as the referring carbon-copy element, and these preprocessing functions can manipulate the document.
-By being passed the carbon-copy element, one can inform the url context from which the file was referenced, and hence one can recusively modify the relative url's contained within the file.
-These proprocessing function are separate JavaScript files from carbon_copy.js, so users will only incur the performance hit if the benefits of the proprocessor outweigh the costs.
+By being passed the carbon-copy element, one can infer the url context from which the file was referenced, and hence one can recusively modify the relative url's contained within the file.
+These preprocessing functions are separate JavaScript files from carbon_copy.js, so users will only incur the performance hit from downloading these functions if the benefits of the preprocessor outweigh the costs.
 Users of the carbon-copy element can create their own preprocessor function(s) and add it to the processing pipeline, using these two useful preprocessor functions as a guide.

 The functions cc_resolver and zenmu (in this case) must be put into global scope and loaded before the carbon element is utilized (if you add the meta tags as shown above)..